Capital & Coast DHB Infectious Diseases Department

 - a list of the medications you are taking

-Should an interpreter be required for you because you do not speak English as a first language, the interpreter will be arranged prior to your appointment.
+Should an interpreter be required for you because you do not speak English as a first language (including those who use sign language), the interpreter will be arranged prior to your appointment.

-At your outpatient clinic appointment one of the infectious diseases doctors will ask you a large number of questions and examine you.
+At your outpatient clinic appointment, one of the infectious diseases doctors will ask you a number of questions and examine you.
 It is likely you will have a number of tests performed which may include blood tests, a urine test and x-rays.